sschober/kqwait/README.md

 Waits for write/rename events on files or directories and returns.

-Supports waiting on multiple files and _one_ directory (i'm on it).
+Supports waiting on multiple files and _one_ directory (I'm on it).
-When waiting on a directory adding a file, or deleting a file will trigger a return.
-Everything else (like touching or writing) wil not trigger a return.
+When waiting on a directory, adding a file, or deleting a file will trigger a return.
+Everything else (like touching or writing) will not trigger a return.

-This tool is inspired by inotifywait [1] and the original kqueue paper [2] and the lack of anything similar (to the best of my knowledge) on Mac OS X.
+This tool is inspired by [inotifywait][1], the original [kqueue paper][2], and the lack of anything similar (to the best of my knowledge) on Mac OS X.

 ## Requirements